 Neurofeedback therapy involves training children diagnosed with ADHD to boost certain brain waves that are linked to attention and focus, namely theta and beta waves.
 Positive feedback is given to the child's brain when they can generate these targeted brain waves.
 This feedback may take the form of playing a video game, a movie, or a sound.

 There are decades of research to support the efficacy of neurofeedback in reducing ADHD symptoms.
-One study suggests that NIRS-based frontal lobe training might be an effective intervention for patients with ADHD, and further studies should focus on training specificity and optimization (Ehlis & Fallgather, 2016).
+A separate study on clinical populations suggests that NIRS-based frontal lobe training might be an effective intervention for patients with ADHD, and further studies should focus on training specificity and optimization (Ehlis & Fallgather, 2016).

 8. PEMF